Summer Session Conduct and Policies

 Students are responsible for the condition of their room.
 Upon move in if there is something damaged, please report it to your RA within 24 hours.
 Reporting any pre-existing damage in the residence hall room and/or common area is the only way to avoid being held financially accountable for damage found at the end of occupancy.

-If you are locked out of your room between the hours of 8am-4pm Monday- Friday please sign out a spare key at the Office of Residential Life, in the evening and on weekends contact the Resident Advisor on Duty.
+If you are locked out of your room on Monday-Friday between the hours of 8am and 4pm, please sign out a spare key at the Office of Residential Life.
+In the evening and on weekends contact the Resident Advisor on Duty.
 The phone number for lock-outs is listed on the laminated emergency card you receive when you check-in.
-A fee of $25 will be charged to your bill for each lock-out.
+The following fees will apply for student lock-out services:

 Brown University issues one room key to each resident assigned a room in a Brown residence hall during summer session.
 Students are expected to be in possession of their room key whenever they leave the room, even if it's “just for a minute.”